AuraOne / Resources / AuraOne Open

 What to try first

-Start with the quickstart:
+Start with the first public release record:

 macOS Apple Silicon DMG: